m-murasovs/actor-github-champion/README.md

 ![API token settings](src/images/token_permissions.png)

-By default, PRs agains the `master` branch are not counted to avoid counting releases.
-If your repository doesn't have a `develop` branch, enable this option.
+By default, releases are not counted.

 You will also need to make sure issues are **assigned** correctly (it's good practice anyway :)).
 One of the main metrics for the actor is the **number of issues closed** by each contributor.